Savannah Vacation Collection

 Hostess City of the South

 Savannah, known for its unique charm and beautiful historic architecture, offers visitors a diverse selection of sightseeing and activities.
 From the moss draped oak trees lining Victory Drive to the cobblestone paved streets lining the historic district.
-Walk through the oak filled parks and squares, shop on River Street, explore the Plant Riverside District, have lunch in City Market, stroll up Broughton Street, venture to the eclectic Starland District, visit a gallery or art museum, go on a ghost tour, then have a great dinner, drinks and go out to the clubs and pubs.
-Savannah exudes of history, culture, entertainment, beauty, and best of all, southern hospitality.
+Walk through the oak-filled parks and squares, shop on River Street, explore the Plant Riverside District, have lunch in City Market, stroll up Broughton Street, venture to the eclectic Starland District, visit a gallery or art museum, go on a ghost tour, have a great dinner, grab a drink to-go and enjoy the clubs and pubs.
+Savannah exudes history, culture, entertainment, beauty, and best of all, southern hospitality.

-- Take a tour of the city and discover the abundance of charm and beauty... or have a ghostly experience.
+- Take a tour of the city and discover the abundance of charm and beauty or have a ghostly experience.
 We recommend Old Savannah Tours and Old Town Trolley Tours.
 Don't forget to take a Bonaventure Cemetery Tour both famous and hauntingly beautiful.

 - Savor the flavor of the city by visiting one of the many great restaurants.
 With so many to choose from it is hard to pick a favorite.
-Don't miss B.Matthews, Blowin' Smoke, Collin's Quarter, and East End Provisions.
 While there browse the surrounding unique galleries and shops filled with treasures including Red Clover Boutique.
 Enjoy a luxurious spa treatment at Spa Bleu or nail treatment at Sea Salt and Sugar.

 - Discover the Juliette Gordon Low Birthplace, a historic house museum, which was Savannah’s first landmark building and the childhood home of the Girl Scout founder.
 Enjoy a lively guided tour about one of Savannah’s leading families.